 Garda body criticises ‘excessive’ bleep tests for recruits

-Members’ group says the tests for trainees and probationers are causing high stress levels
+Members’ group says tests for trainees and probationers are causing high stress levels

 The GRA has called for a review of the ‘excessive’ bleep tests used by An Garda Síochána as part of its fitness training for recruits.
 File photograph: Getty Images/Hemera